Youth vote an unpredictable factor in UK election

-LONDON (AFP) - Young voters are the most europhile and left-wing in Britain, yet also the least likely to vote, representing an unknown factor in Thursday's (Dec 12) battle for Downing Street.
+LONDON • Young voters are the most europhile and left-wing in Britain, yet also the least likely to vote, representing an unknown factor in tomorrow's battle for Downing Street.

 Prime Minister Boris Johnson's centre-right Conservatives are ahead in polling but the youth vote, which has been growing over the years, could swing the result.